mbezaire/burn-captions/README.md

 Burn Captions
 =============

-Burn a given SRT file into a video.
+This program is loosely based on [mitmul's Burn Captions](https://github.com/mitmul/burn-captions) repository which "[burns] a given SRT file into a video."
+This version uses moviepy instead of the ffmpeg writer.
+It still uses imageio to read in the frames of the movie.
+It adds captions from the SRT file and writes out the frames (sans audio) to a new mp4 file.

 ## Requirements

-- Python 3.7+

 Please install required packages by the following command: